 Therapy in the past hadn’t worked, because I didn’t trust my therapist, and to repeat the story over and over was painful.
 Mostly I was running away.
 But once the medicines, if this new doctor gave me any were to begin I knew there was no way out.
 Running away has never been an option for me but getting out of something has been a problem.

 I could barely contain the emotion stepping through the hospital doors.
-As I saw a patient step out of the doctor’s room, someone whose face I will never again remember and who’s identity means nothing to me made me wonder, how many out there are suffering like this?
+As I saw a patient step out of the doctor’s room, someone whose face I will never again remember and whose identity means nothing to me made me wonder, how many out there are suffering like this?
 Suffer for different reasons and on a daily basis?
 Another question cropped up, how many weren’t seeing doctors about it, are silent and aren’t able to afford this?

 I stepped in nervous, well-rehearsed formalities were exchanged.
 Telling her my story her poker face slowly turned tensed and I knew my condition was serious.
 She had first sent my mother out then called her back in, telling her that she was going to treat me for clinical depression, that I had waited too long to be treated and the medicines were going to help me.
 My mind, the constant cynic scoffed.
 How was I going to get better?
 How was this going to get any better?
 I’d heard horror stories about medication, the side-effects, and the trauma.
 I didn’t want it.
 I could hear my refusal inside.
 But another voice since there were many in my head screamed, “WHAT CHOICE DO YOU HAVE LEFT?”
 So I was going to try this too.
 It made me feel guilty for my parents and pity for myself.
 It felt like the only light I had at the end of the tunnel even if it wasn’t the one I wanted.